arraywaves/gitea-migrate/README.md

 ## Features

-- Scans for GitHub account for repositories.
+- Checks GitHub account for unmirrored repositories.
-- Automatically creates mirror repositories in Gitea.
+- Automatically creates mirror repositories in Gitea from new Github repositories.
+- Keeps track of mirrored repositories in a new file `./mirrored_repos.json`.
-- Supports private repositories.
+- Supports private repositories (via a Github Personal Access Token).
 - Mirrors wiki, labels, issues, pull requests, and releases.
-- Option for a Github webhook endpoint. *in development*
+- *In Development* Option for a Github webhook endpoint.

 ## Prerequisites